neural-bandits/calvera/docs/examples.md

 2. We use a buffer to store interaction data
 3. The training process involves both updating the neural network and the linear head

-Neural Linear periodically updates the neural network based on accumulated data, which makes it computationally efficient compared to updating after every interaction.
+In Neural Linear, the neural network and the Bayesian linear regression components are updated at different time scales

 [View complete notebook on GitHub](https://github.com/neural-bandits/calvera/blob/main/examples/neural_linear.ipynb)